5 Tips for Improved Author's Productivity

 But the truth is that you need to find ways around these common things that keep pulling us away from our tasks at hand.

-Therefore, here are a few different tactics that you can use to cut back on all of these distractions:
+Therefore, here are a few different tactics that you can use to cut back on these distractions:

 1. Eliminate social media: I’m not saying get rid of social media entirely, though there are plenty of people who do this successfully and who don’t miss it.
 Instead, consider eliminating social media apps on your phone, put a feed blocker on your desktop, or something similar.